-Temporomandibular Joint Disorders (TMD) generally fall into 3 main categories:
+Temporomandibular Joint Disorders are relatively common oral health issues that generally fall into three categories:

-- Degenerative joint disease, such as osteoarthritis or rheumatoid arthritis in the jaw joint.
+- Degenerative Joint Disease — This describes conditions such as rheumatoid arthritis in your jaw joint.

 Symptoms of a TMJ Disorder include:

-- Radiating pain in the face, neck or shoulders
+- Debilitating pain in your face, neck, and shoulders

 - Chipped teeth